116davinder/kafka-cluster-ansible/Readme.md

 # Apache Kafka Ansible

-It is group of playbooks to manage apache kafka.
-It is also 100% compliant with ansible-lint rules.
+It is a group of playbooks to manage apache kafka.

 ## **Requirements**
 * Download Apache Kafka Tar on Ansible Server ( Mandatory )